-μ = Coefficient of friction N = Normal force (load on the wheel)
+μ = Coefficient of friction

+N = Normal force (load on the wheel)

-To the rubber block, the direction of the force is immaterial - the relationship $F=\mu\cdot N$ is valid regardless of the direction of the force.
-If the forces acting on the tire should exceed the maximum permissible frictional force, the tire will start to slide on the surface - the wheel will spin or skid sideways (provided that it is not restrained by the other wheel).
+To the rubber block, the direction of the force is immaterial - the relationship $F = \mu \cdot N$ is valid regardless of the direction of the force.
+If the forces acting on the tire should exceed the maximum permissible frictional force, the tire will start to slide on the surface - the wheel will spin or skid sideways.

 B. The various forces acting on the tire while the car is travelling can be illustrated graphically by a parallelogram of forces.
 The circle inscribing the parallelogram can be used to calculate the magnitude of the lateral force which the tire can withstand when subjected to certain driving or braking forces - the radius of the circle represents a yardstick of the resultant force which the tire can withstand.
-When the maximum braking or driving capacity is utilized, one or several tires may be unable to withstand any lateral forces whatever - the car may therefore be thrown off course.
+When the maximum braking or driving capacity is utilized, one or several tires may be unable to withstand any lateral forces whatever - one or more tires may therefore start to skid sideways, so that the car is thrown off course.